KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 Services are not injected into the view hierarchy, and must be passed around.
 KeyboardKit uses init injection for both state and services.

 You can easily modify any state and replace any service with custom implementations.
-For instance, here we disable autocomplete with the shared ``AutocompleteContext`` and replace the default ``StandardKeyboardActionHandler`` with a custom action handler:
+For instance, here we disable autocomplete with the shared ``AutocompleteContext`` and replace the standard ``KeyboardActionHandler`` with a custom one:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {